Protected Code Blue

 Patients with COVID

-- It is vital that we apply CPR only to those who may benefit.
-While preliminary in nature, the available data today suggests CPR will be of very limited utility in the setting of COVID-19 infection and cardiac arrest.
+- While preliminary in nature, the available data today suggests CPR will be of very limited utility in the setting of COVID-19 infection and cardiac arrest.

 - Severe hypoxemia